 - 2 8W amplifiers

-Below, take a look at some of the best selling digital stage pianos currently still available for sale on Amazon:
+Below, take a look at some of the best selling digital stage pianos currently still available for sale online:

 The Casio PX-560 features a 5.3” color touch screen that has not been available in previous versions.
 It’s not typical of digital pianos in this price range to include this type of technology, so right off the bat, this is positive indicator that you’re getting a little innovation by Casio for your money.